MichaelMackus/simplerl/README.md

 # Building

-To build the library simply run `make`.
-To build the library and game you run `make all`.
+To build the game simply run `make`.
+This does require git for the submodule and GCC + the curses library for building.

-The only dependency for the library are libm (which is part of the C standard library and should be included by default on your platform).
-The only dependencies for the game are libm and libcurses.
-Windows building *should* work, but this has been untested and might require further tweaking (please create any relevant github issues).
+Windows building *should* work with pdcurses, but this has been untested and might require further tweaking (please create any relevant github issues).

 If you'd like to use wide-character support (for "prettier" drawing of dungeon walls), you can do so by uncommenting the relevant lines in the Makefile.
 This